connectrpc/conformance/README.md

 Client calls `FailStreamingOutputCall` which always responds with an error with status `RESOURCE_EXHAUSTED` and a non-ASCII message with error details.

+#### fail_server_streaming_after_response

+RPC: `FailStreamingOutputCall`

+Client calls `FailStreamingOutputCall`, and asks for four response messages.
+The server responds with the response messages, then an error with status `RESOURCE_EXHAUSTED` and a non-ASCII message with error details.
+The client verifies that four response messages and the error status with code, message, and details was received.

 #### cancel_after_begin